Once the travel bug gets you it’s hard to find a cure. And boy oh boy is this illness contagious.

 That way you can transfer different amounts to different vaults within SoFi Money each month without any extra fees or any extra headaches.
 We aim to keep fees low, but our program fees are subject to change.

-Your SoFi Money cash management account also comes with a dedicated debit card so you can take money out of any ATM around the world that accepts Mastercard® and you’ll get unlimited ATM fee reimbursements.
+Your SoFi Money cash management account also comes with a dedicated debit card so you can take money out of any ATM within the Allpoint® Network and pay no fees.
 This way, you can get to cure your travel bug sooner rather than later.

 Want to travel more?
 Find out more about how SoFi Money can help you save smarter not harder.